Komal18Jot/Komal18Jot/README.md

 - 👋 Hi, I’m @Komal18Jot
 - 👀 I’m interested in everything books, music, dance and of course tech.
-- 🌱 I’m currently at University of Alberta for my bachelors in Computing Science
+- 🌱 I’m currently at University of Alberta for my bachelors in Computing Science.
+My main languages are Python, Java and HTML+CSS
 - 📫 You could reach me on my email komal18jot@gmail.com.
 Would love to see your messages.

 <!---